 Expedited appointments are offered on a limited basis for petition-based visa applicants.
 All applicants who wish to have an expedited appointment are required first to fill out an electronic application form DS-160 and follow the directions for requesting an expedited appointment here.

 Step 3.
 Collect any Supporting Documentation

-Only a passport, DS-160 confirmation page, Appointment confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background ( if not uploaded in the electronic application), and the forms listed in Step 2 are required for the visa interview.
-Additional documents may be requested to establish if you are qualified.
-For example, additional requested documents may include evidence of:
+Only a passport, DS-160 confirmation page, Appointment confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background ( if not uploaded in the electronic application), and all the supporting forms (including copies of I-129, I-797, etc.) are required for the visa interview.
+Additional documents may be requested, for example, contracts; diplomas; or other evidence to establish if you are qualified for your desired visa category.

 Step 4.
 Schedule an Interview Appointment

 To schedule an appointment for a non-immigrant visa (NIV) interview, please go to NIV Appointment System.
 Please, have your DS-160 Online Nonimmigrant Visa Application Form Confirmation Number handy.
 It is located on your DS-160 confirmation page, in bold print.

 Step 5.
 Come to an Interview with a Consular officer